University of Washington Burke Museum in Seattle, Washington

-The University of Washington’s Burke Museum is renowned for its collection of archaeological and geological artifacts as well as its cultural exhibits preserving the history of Northwest native nations.
-With roots dating back to 1895, the Burke’s current concrete facility dates to the 1960s.
-Not only did the building limit the museum’s ability to reach larger crowds and expand programing, but the lack of an air conditioning system prevented the ability to ensure proper climate control for exhibits.
+The University of Washington (UW) Burke Museum is renowned for its collection of archaeological and geological artifacts as well as its cultural exhibits preserving the history of Northwest native nations.
+Unfortunately, with roots dating back to 1895, the museum’s concrete facility seemed like an artifact as well.
+Not only did the building limit the museum’s ability to reach larger crowds and expand programming, the lack of an air conditioning system also prevented the ability to ensure proper climate control for exhibits.

-After reviewing the possibility of installing a new AC system through an extensive remodel, the University determined that a new facility on the existing site would both solve environmental control concerns and allow the Burke to meet the future needs of the University and public.
-In total, the new museum will provide more than a 60% increase in space from the current facility.
-The existing museum will be demolished after the new Burke opens doors in 2019.
+After reviewing the possibility of installing a new air conditioning system through an extensive remodel, the university determined that a new facility on the existing site would solve environmental control concerns and allow the Burke to meet the future needs of the University and public.
+The new museum would provide more than a 60% increase in space from the original facility.

 Lean Construction Practices

-McKinstry’s full 3D model is maintained by our PM staff and used to detect potential clashes in weekly meetings with other members of the project team.
-McKinstry has taken the lead in running clash detection/prevention meetings and in finding resolutions for all issues identified.
-We draw our content in CAD and match this up with backgrounds provided by the architect.
-We export clash reports from the Navis clash models (by trade) to send to pertinent parties for quick reference and to assign responsibility for fixing the clash.
+McKinstry’s full 3D model was maintained by our PM staff and used to detect potential clashes in weekly meetings with other members of the project team.
+McKinstry took the lead in running clash detection/prevention meetings and in finding resolutions for all issues identified.
+We drew our content in CAD to match with backgrounds provided by the architect.
+We exported clash reports from the Navis clash models (by trade) to send to pertinent parties for quick reference and to assign responsibility for fixing the clash.

-We are prefabricating several components on the Burke Museum project.
-All of the main runs down corridors will be racked together at our shop, stacked in order of install, and then shipped to the jobsite.
-From there we pick the stacks and install them as they are rolled down the floor.
-We also will be prefabricating components of the penthouse and mechanical room by skidding equipment and associated piping together.
-On the plumbing side, we will rack back-to-back water closet wall carriers and waste/water piping and pick them onto floors to be wheeled into place.
+We prefabricated several components on the Burke Museum project in our 100,000 square foot manufacturing facility in Seattle.
+The main runs down corridors were racked together at our shop, stacked in order of install, and then shipped to the jobsite.
+From there we picked the stacks and installed them as they were rolled down the floor.
+We also prefabricated components of the penthouse and mechanical room by skidding equipment and associated piping together.
+On the plumbing side, we racked back-to-back water closet wall carriers and waste/water piping and picked them onto floors to be wheeled into place.